jz393/jz393.github.io/writing/why-i-left-google.md

 ## [2] General commentary

 Here, I'll outline some of the pros and cons of working at Google and GDM.
-These are all fairly common praises and critiques that are widely available across the Internet.
+These are all fairly common praises and critiques widely available on the Internet.
 Again, this is my personal take on the ones that stood out the most.
 Also, the benefits are self-explanatory, so I've put more focus on the downsides.

 ### The good
 - **The people:** As the saying goes, the people make the place.
 I've met some of the most intelligent, hardworking, and passionate individuals in the field thanks to my time at Google + GDM.
 It's inspiring to see some of the brightest minds from around the world come together in one place, unified by a shared mission to advance technology and society.
 Saying goodbye to so many wonderful mentors, colleagues, and friends was undoubtedly one of the most challenging things I had ever done.